 Other screen settings

-Try another color preset on your screen.
+Try another colour preset on your screen.
 If you used “Normal” the first time, see if “Warm” or “Cool” look better, for example.

 Then calibrate again, and see if you’re closer to a match.

 White point targets

 The last available avenue of flexibility is the white temperature targets.

 Remember how we chose “Native” the first time?
 Well, now it’s time to try the other options.